deltachat/deltachat-pages/sq/help.md

 ## A mund të ripërdor kyç ekzistues privat?

 - Po.
+The best way is to send an Autocrypt Setup Message from the other e-mail client.
+Look for sth. like **Start Autocrypt Setup Transfer** in the settings of the other client and follow the instructions shown there.

-Importing it at "Advanced settings / Manage private keys".
-Caution: Make sure, they key is not protected by a password or remove it before.
+- Alternatively, you can import the key manually at "Advanced settings / Manage private keys".
+Caution: Make sure, the key is not protected by a password or remove it before.

 Nëse s’keni kyç ose as që e dinit se mund t’ju duhej një i tillë… mos u bëni merak: Delta Chat-i prodhon një të tillë, kur duhet, dhe s’keni gjë për të bërë.